viam-devrel/viamcodelabs/site/viamguides/src/visual-proximity-alert/visual-proximity-alert.md

 - Prevent crashes between heavy machinery and with workers on foot, with color-coded displays to indicate levels of proximity.
 - Maintain safe distances from moving parts or machinery, whether on the assembly line or warehouse.
 - Avoid collisons in blind spots or corners in high-traffic environments like restaurant kitchens or sports arenas.
-- Warn employees when food storage temperatures are outside of safe ranges.

 ### Extend your proximity alert with Viam
 Right now, you can give visual indicators based on proximity with the RGB LED.
 But there are other things you can do to extend your proximity alert!
 As an example, you could: